Free Consultation (210) 777-4878

 You could sue the at-fault driver, but even if you win, that driver may still not have enough assets to pay you.
 It may be possible to sue a third-party responsible for the accident, such as the manufacturer of defective car parts, but this option doesn’t apply to all auto accidents.
 Our Austin car accident lawyers will examine all possible avenues for your financial recovery.

-What if I Was in a Hit and Run Accident?
+What if I Was in a Hit-and-Run Accident?

 If the at-fault driver is identified, you can file a claim with the other driver’s insurance company.
-Fortunately, you aren’t out of luck if the driver cannot be located.
+Fortunately, you aren’t out of luck if the driver can’t be located.
 You can make a claim against your uninsured motorist coverage if you have it.
 Uninsured motorist coverage covers both economic and non-economic damages.

 Naturally, accident victims worry that if they file an uninsured motorist claim, they will face higher insurance premiums.
 Some auto insurance firms take advantage of this misconception by offering reduced payouts in return for the same rates.
 Texas law, however, prohibits insurance carriers from raising your rates based on uninsured motorist claims.